Tyreik-917/Tyreik-917/README.md

 ## Hi there 👋
  My name is Tyreik Rogers.
 I am a first-generation student studying computer science at Binghamton University interested in Software engineering, Cybersecurity, and Web development.

+## Hi there 👋
+ My name is Tyreik Rogers.
+I am a first-generation student studying computer science at Binghamton University interested in Software engineering, Cybersecurity, and Web development.
 <!--
 **Tyreik-917/Tyreik-917** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.